 - In collaboration with Lambda Legal Defense and Education Fund, the Human Rights Campaign, and the New York City Bar Association’s LGBT Rights Committee, we drafted a first-of-its-kind set of model transgender-affirming hospital policies.
 This groundbreaking publication offers much-needed guidance to hospitals seeking to provide culturally competent healthcare to transgender patients and to honor the spirit and letter of new laws prohibiting discrimination against transgender people.

-- We represent, in a multi-office team, the All Party Parliamentary Group on Extraordinary Rendition (members of the UK Parliament) and Andrew Tyrie, MP, in making FOIA requests and engaging in related litigation to obtain governmental records regarding the U.S. extraordinary rendition program, instances of secret detention and coercive interrogation, and the involvement of the United Kingdom in these activities.
+- We represent, in a multi-office team, the All Party Parliamentary Group on Extraordinary Rendition (members of the UK Parliament) and Andrew Tyrie, MP, in making FOIA requests and engaging in related litigation to obtain governmental records regarding the US extraordinary rendition program, instances of secret detention and coercive interrogation, and the involvement of the UK government in those activities.

-Hogan Lovells has a longstanding tradition of improving our community through pro bono work.
-All lawyers are expected to participate in pro bono activities.
-The New York office has an associate dedicated to lead the Pro Bono practice.
-This position is an eighteen-month-long, rotating position for which all associates may apply.
-The associate selected for this position spends part of his/her time working on pro bono matters and coordinating the development of pro bono work for other lawyers in the office.
+The New York office has an associate dedicated to help coordinate the office’s Pro Bono practice.
+This position is an 18-month-long, rotating position for which all associates may apply.
+The associate selected for this position spends up to half of his/her time working on pro bono matters and coordinating the development of pro bono work for other lawyers in the office.

 As part of our ongoing commitment to the community, New York lawyers and staff are active in many organizations.
 These include: